 “This class will use the Blackboard Learning Management to house the syllabus, course content, links to external course materials, assignments, quizzes, exams, feedback, and grades.
 Note when submitting materials that the University’s Blackboard Learning Management System is on Eastern Time.

-Information about Blackboard is available on Answers Blackboard; alternatively, you can contact Information Technology Services by sending an email to email@example.com, calling 315.443.2677, or in-person at the ITS Service Center, located at 1-227 CST in the Life Sciences Complex.
-Out of an abundance of caution, the ITS Service Center may be open on an appointment-only basis.”
-Accessible Blackboard Content
+Information about Blackboard is available on Answers Blackboard; alternatively, you can contact Information Technology Services by sending an email to firstname.lastname@example.org, calling 315.443.2677, or in-person at the ITS Service Center, located at 1-227 CST in the Life Sciences Complex.
+Business hours for the Service Center can be found on the ITS Website at http://its.syr.edu/its_service_center/

 Syracuse University is using Blackboard Ally, a tool to help enhance the usability and accessibility of course documents in the Blackboard learning management system.
 Ally provides students with multiple accessible formats of the original document to select those that fit their unique needs.
 Currently, Ally offers accessible versions of Portable Document Format (PDF) files, Microsoft Office files (Word and PowerPoint), images and uploaded HTML files.
 Students will see a clickable “A,” which pops up in a window, and they can select one or more accessible alternative documents to download and use.